×

 We asked expats in Nicaragua if they have access to public healthcare in Nicaragua.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on Nicaragua's healthcare system.
 Access to healthcare has become increasingly difficult due to the lack of resources and the limited number of healthcare professionals available.
 Many healthcare facilities have been overwhelmed by the influx of patients, leading to long wait times and overcrowding.
 Additionally, the government has implemented strict restrictions on movement, making it difficult for people to access healthcare services.
-Despite these challenges, the healthcare system has been able to provide essential services to those in need," said one member in Nicaragua.
+Despite these challenges, the healthcare system has been able to provide essential services to those in need," explained one digital nomad living in Nicaragua.

 About the Author